 Meet Our Team In South Africa

 Our BIA team in South Africa consists of 9 employees.
-The daily work of BIA is in the hands of three coordinators- general, academic and education.
-Our individual social support is provided by 6 mentors.
-There are also 3 trained assistants (2 of them also mentors) working in the schools assisting the teachers, particularly with reading classes.
+The daily work of BIA is in the hands of three coordinators- general, academic and educational.
+Our individual social support is provided by 5 mentors.

 We are also supported by our board of directors, both in South Africa and Belgium.

 Meet our board members: in South Africa who comprise of a dynamic group of individuals all dedicated to offering advice and guidance in order to take our organization to a level of excellence.